- Yes, I checked Target

 While every other rando on Twitter and podcasts is lamenting store shelves bereft of King Arthur or yeast cakes, every parent on my block is wondering where in the fresh hell has all the sidewalk chalk disappeared to.

 I’m a planner by nature.
-One might say a hardcore overfunctioner in the face of stress.
-And there’s no stress like a global pandemic, so your girl had a list of junk required to keep the kids entertained.
+And there’s nothing in need of planning like a global pandemic, so your girl had a list of junk required to keep the kids entertained.
 (I’m always the mom who is foisting chalk and bubbles off on the kids to steal a few minutes of grown-up chat with the neighbors, so this is my jam.)

 But the pandemic hit while Chicago was still getting snow here and there.
 So I figured that two big boxes of the good stuff, the Crayola stuff, would see us through for a month.
 SO I FIGURED.
 As we enter month two of this slow-moving worldwide tragedy, I’m down to a few nubs of the worst colors.
 The grey, the beige, that weird green that reminds me of the worst flavor of antacids.